From Limes to Beef: What You're Paying More for, Right Now

 5. Health coverage

-Health care costs have increased, but according to one survey U.S employers will face the smallest increase of health care costs in 15 years.
-Employer health costs were $9,157 last year and projected to rise to $9,560 in 2014.
+Health care costs have increased, but according to one survey U.S employers will faced the smallest increase of health care costs in 15 years in 2013 with average cost at $9,157 in 2013 and rose to only $9,560 in 2014.
+Those costs have increase to $14,800 per employee in 2019, however.

 6. Satellite television